 The required financial statements for proprietary funds include a statement of net position, a statement of revenues, expenses and changes in net position and a statement of cash flows.

 • Fiduciary funds: The District is the trustee, or fiduciary, for assets that belong to others.
-These funds include Agency funds and Private-Purpose Trust funds.
+These funds include Private-Purpose Trust and Custodial Funds.